Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 Supplying a rule of thumb for the validity of simple perturbative treatment requires a simple, testable heuristic criterion for evaluating the perturbation amplitude.
 While some heuristics may be more accurate, we aim for simplicity of use.
-In the following we present such a test.
+In the following we justify the test introduced in \eqref{eq:Pert_amp}.